 Your grandmother may have called them wax plant or wax flower, but I most often hear them being called by their botanical name, hoya.
 Hoyas are traditionally grown indoors as a houseplant.

 They have thick, fleshy leaves and star shaped flowers that grow in an umbrella shape.
 These creamy white and pink little flowers are unreal looking.
-That is to say, they look incredibly fake but you’re nose will tell you they’re real.
+That is to say, they look incredibly fake but your nose will tell you they’re real.
 They have a sweet fragrance that shows up best in the evening hours.

 My hoyas were a gift to me from a friend when her grandmother passed away.
 While we don’t have their exact birthday recorded, we do know that my friend’s grandmother grew them for about 10 years before she passed on.
 I’ve had them for 9 years now, so they’re at least 19 years old and still growing strong!

 Like most of my indoor plants, my hoyas love a little vacation in a sheltered area outside during the warm months.
 Because I live in Northern California, they’re outside for half of the year (around April to the end of October).
 One of the best reasons to let your hoyas hang around outdoors is that the darling little flowers literally ooze sweet nectar in the heat.
 Most hummingbirds will end up in a 12 step program after discovering them on your back porch.

 Although most gardeners recommend regular watering for hoyas, I tend to let mine get on the drier side first.
 You can get away with placing them in an area that has low light indoors, but if you want to experience the cool flowers, you’ll need bright light to promote bud growth.